 Clinical Experiences:

 The Office of Academic Affairs and Clinical Site Coordinators for the Nurse-Midwifery Program will work with students and program faculty to identify potential clinical sites in the student’s state, preferrable within or near their city/community.
-Clinical experiences are in a wide variety of ambulatory and community health care settings with diverse patient populations and practices in urban and rural settings.
+Clinical experiences are in a wide variety of ambulatory and community health care settings with patient populations and practices in urban and rural settings.
 Students work one-one-one in the clinical setting with Volunteer Clinical Faculty (preceptors).
 Potential clinical sites for students include: CNM/CM practices, OB/GYN practices, adult primary care practices, federally qualified health clinics, family planning clinics, health departments, public health or community clinics, and faculty practice offices.
 Potential clinical birth sites include hospitals (rural, community, urban or academic health centers), free standing birth centers, and home births.
 Occasionally, students may need to travel to get clinical experiences depending on their individual community resources.

 To learn more about our course offerings, review a sample of our curriculum.